 Last but not least we have the Statue of Liberty, couldn’t forget this one, too many good memories here.
+Most people visiting the Statue of Liberty get on the island by boat, it’s a quick ride in and out with a great view of the statue before even reaching the destination.
 The work on the statue started back in 1875, almost 150 years ago!
 It was restored more than a few times with its last restoration between 2011-2012.
 Localized in Liberty Island, Manhattan the statue has millions of visitors every year with a peak of 3,2 million visitors in 2009.

 A little less known fact about the Statue of Liberty is that it does not originate in the United States, it was originally built in Paris, France under the wing of Frédéric Auguste Bartholdi only to be delivered to the US by boat on the 4th of July, 1884.
 Arriving only one year later in 17 June, 1885 and being assembled in 1886 on the island we know today.
 The pedestal was not ready by the time the statue arrived but that’s a story for another time, now stop reading and go on a trip, live your life and visit some attractions that caught your eye!